yidong72/reasoning-gym/GALLERY.md

 ````
 Example 1:
 Question: This is a logic puzzle.
 There are 4 houses (numbered 1 on the left, 4 on the right), from the perspective of someone standing across the street from them.
 Each has a different person in them.
 They have different characteristics:
- - Each person has a unique name: arnold, eric, alice, peter
+ - Each person has a unique name: alice, eric, arnold, peter
- - People use different phone models: samsung galaxy s21, iphone 13, google pixel 6, oneplus 9
+ - People use different phone models: samsung galaxy s21, oneplus 9, google pixel 6, iphone 13
- - Each person has a favorite drink: tea, water, milk, coffee
+ - Each person has a favorite drink: coffee, water, tea, milk
- - The people keep different animals: fish, cat, horse, bird
+ - The people keep different animals: horse, cat, fish, bird

-1. The one who only drinks water is Peter.
+1. Peter is the one who only drinks water.
-2. The cat lover is in the second house.
+9. The fish enthusiast is directly left of the person who keeps horses.
-3. The coffee drinker is the fish enthusiast.
+7. The bird keeper is Peter.
-4. The person who uses a OnePlus 9 is the tea drinker.
+6. Alice is in the fourth house.
-5. Peter is directly left of Arnold.
+2. The tea drinker is the person who uses a OnePlus 9.
-6. The person who keeps horses is in the fourth house.
+3. The person who uses an iPhone 13 is the fish enthusiast.
-7. The person who keeps horses is Alice.
+5. The person who uses an iPhone 13 is directly left of the person who uses a Google Pixel 6.
-8. Alice is the person who uses a Google Pixel 6.
+8. The coffee drinker is the person who uses an iPhone 13.
-9. The person who uses a Samsung Galaxy S21 is the one who only drinks water.
+4. The tea drinker and the person who uses an iPhone 13 are next to each other.
-10. Peter is in the first house.
+10. Eric and the person who uses a Google Pixel 6 are next to each other.

 What is Name of the person who lives in House 1?
 Answer: peter